apache/accumulo-website/_docs-2/troubleshooting/tools.md

     --print-properties [--system] [-ns | --namespaces list] [-t | --tables list]

 ## mode: print instances
 The instance name(s) and instance id(s) are stored in ZooKeeper.
-To see the available name, id mapping run:
+To see the available name to id mapping run:

     $ accumulo zoo-info-viewer  --print-instances